DisnakeDev/disnake/docs/api.rst

     .. attribute:: slowmode_delay

-        The number of seconds members have to wait before sending another message in the channel.
+        The number of seconds members have to wait before sending another message or creating another thread in the channel.

-        See also :attr:`TextChannel.slowmode_delay`.
+        See also :attr:`TextChannel.slowmode_delay` or :attr:`ForumChannel.slowmode_delay`.

         :type: :class:`int`